FabianaCampanari/Thot-MentalistQ-GameQ/README.md

 <b><b>

-## Thoth Tablets Guide

-This repository contains a structured guide to the Tablets of Thoth, as listed in the original document.
-Each tablet presents a central theme related to esoteric knowledge and philosophy attributed to Thoth the Atlantean.

-<b><b>

 ## [Thoth Tablets Guide]():

+Here you’ll discover a thoughtfully structured guide to the Tablets of Thoth, drawn from the original text.
+Each tablet unfolds a central theme, offering a glimpse into the timeless hermetic wisdom and profound philosophy attributed to Thoth the Atlantean.

 <b><b><b><b>

 <div align="center">